KL4RKS/banner-scripts/hr/payroll/w-2_audit.md

 # W-2 Notes and Reports
 These can be run and fixed throughout the year to make the W-2 process smoother in January

 ## Historical Issues and Resolutions
 - Negative Amounts in Box 12?
 - PERDTOT year not matching PHRHIST year - Watch for PHRHIST_EVENT_DATE mismatch with the payroll year/month

 ### PERDTOT year not matching PHRHIST year
-Watch for PHRHIST_EVENT_DATE mismatch with the payroll year/month We found that PERDTOT had records for 2023 that were on PHRDEDN 2022 SA 11 with a 01/25/23 event/post date.
-Argos Report off by $92.77 - ended up being a phrhist_event_date in 2023 for a 2022 SA 11 supplemental
+Watch for PHRHIST_EVENT_DATE mismatch with the payroll year/month Argos Report off by $92.77.
+We found that PERDTOT had records for 2023 that were on PHRDEDN 2022 SA 11 with a 01/25/23 event/post date.
+(The phrhist_event_date was in 2023 for a 2022 SA 11 supplemental payroll.)
-Because the discrepancy report is an inner join, it was not returning the records because phrhist records didn't exist for 2023.
-Need to make it a full outer join.
+When the discrepancy report was an inner join, it was not returning the records because phrhist records didn't exist for 2023.
+Made it a full outer join.

 ```sql
 -- 2024-01-03 UPDATE TO A FULL OUTER JOIN FOR WHEN RECORDS DONT EXIST ON ONE TABLE FOR THE YEAR